synapta/wmch-interactive-maps/README.md

 Read [installation instructions](INSTALL.md).

+If you are not using the version specified in installation istructions above, just run on project root:

+`nvm use`

+to use the right node version.

 ## Service 1/3: app

 The webservice app exposes the website locally on the specified port using [Express](https://expressjs.com/).